This post may contain affiliate links.

-One thing we do see eye to eye on is the benefit of a luxury Mexico vacation, so we’ve flown South with Transat Holidays to spend a week at the Grand Velas Riviera Maya, one of the resorts in Transat’s Luxury Collection.
+One thing we do see eye to eye on is the benefit of a luxury Mexico vacation, so we’ve flown South to spend a week at the Grand Velas Riviera Maya, one of the best all inclusive resorts in the country.

 The way to a couple’s heart …